Noch koroche dnya

 Noch koroche dnya (Ночь короче дня, lit.
 Night is Shorter Than Day), is the sixth studio album by Russian Heavy metal band Aria.

 It is the first album to feature guitarist Sergey Terentyev, who replaced Sergey Mavrin.
 During the recording of Noch koroche dnya, the band was about to split up, as vocalist Valery Kipelov was going to leave the band alongside Mavrin to start a new project.
 Alexey Bulgakov was hired as a replacement vocalist and recorded several songs with Aria.
 Ultimately, Moroz Records persuaded Kipelov to return to the band and record his part.
 Versions of songs with Bulgakov on vocals were never officially released.
 Songs for the planned Kipelov and Mavrin project were released as the album Smutnoye Vremia in 1997.

 Track listing

+Interesting fact: The songs "Take my heart" and "Beast" are written to the same melody in different rhythms, and were planned as a related dilogy.
+However, there is no direct connection in the lyrics and both songs are separate works.